-To book a seminar room on Level 6 of the West Wing, email: facilities@ndcn.ox.ac.uk, phone 234829, or go to reception and book it in person.
+To book a seminar room on Level 6 of the West Wing, email wwfacilities@nda.ox.ac.uk or facilities@ndcn.ox.ac.uk, phone 234829, or go to reception and book it in person.

 Post and pigeonholes

 On Level 6 there are pigeonholes for staff and research groups.